Medieval Parks of Hertfordshire

 Author: Anne Rowe

-“It is perhaps the comprehensive gazetteer that will appear to the majority of landscape and medieval historians.
+“It is perhaps the comprehensive gazetteer that will appeal to the majority of landscape and medieval historians.
 This is well illustrated often using the 1880s 1st Edition Ordnance Survey and the RAF aerial photographs from the 1940s to demonstrate the persistence of features.
 The large scale format of the book lends itself very well to this degree of detail permitting close scrutiny of the richness of the landscape not afforded by modern maps...
 Rowe takes a refreshing look at the origins, distribution and functions of early parks and is not afraid to challenge the findings of some well-respected landscape historians.”

 About the book

 To date, over sixty medieval parks have been identified in Hertfordshire – a large number for a relatively small county.

 In this ground-breaking study of parks created in Hertfordshire between the eleventh and the fifteenth centuries, author Anne Rowe has adopted a holistic approach to landscape history.

 The geographical locations of the parks have been determined and, in most cases, mapped using a combination of field- and place-name evidence, old maps and detailed fieldwork.